oz-cloudtools-meetup/show-your-emotions-with-rekognition/README.md

     - Print the resulsts of facial analysis to the console
     - Put a bounding box around the face on the image
     - Send the image back to the s3 bucket
- - Note: As we set "MaxFaces = 1", rekognition only return metadata about the most prominent face
  - Run it
     ```bash
     python3 index.py